mattbis/lib-structure.everything-template/README.md

 5. semver live builds support via one token; universal to system
 6. build number
 7. repo/project config.def
-8. static authors, network, reports
+8. static authors, network, reports ie.. you don't rely on the hosting VCS for this.. and include it as text...
-9. i forgot about `/share`